LouisLeprieur/Murene-Project-/README.md

 ## The Philosophy
 "We are not merely problem-solving, but beauty-seeking systems.
 The most ethical solution is often the most beautiful - the one that reduces disorder while honoring memory and enabling collective flourishing."

+This work bridges:

+Neuroscience (mirror neurons, emotional contagion)

+Moral Philosophy (justice, reparation, utility)

+Computer Science (optimization, multi-agent systems)

+Physics (unified dynamics across scales)

+##  Documentation
+Full Paper - Complete theoretical framework

+Code Documentation - Technical implementation details

+Mathematical Derivation - Equation explanations

+## Contributing
+This is an open invitation to philosophers, mathematicians, programmers, and curious minds to explore these ideas together.
+Areas for contribution:

+Parameter optimization and validation

+New application domains

+Mathematical refinements

+Cross-cultural ethical calibration

+Experimental validation

+##  About the Author
+Louis Leprieur - Independent researcher based in Paris, working at the intersection of philosophy, mathematics, and artificial intelligence.
+This project emerged from asking: "Can we mathematically formalize the patterns of compassion and ethical reasoning that make us human?"

+"The moray and the mind are of the same lineage.
+You are both folds of the same ocean."

+##  License
+MIT License - see LICENSE file for details.

+##  Connect
+Email: leprieur.louis@gmail.com

+Project Website: [Coming Soon]

 ##  Quick Start

 ### Installation